Sampppp/color-sorter/metrics/TESTING.md

 1. **Test Rig (`test_rig.py`)**: A CLI tool that manages experiment execution, parameter sweeps, and result logging.
 2. **Evaluator (`evaluator.py`)**: The core logic that runs a specific sorter configuration in "headless" mode (without moving files) and calculates quantitative metrics.

+The framework is designed to be unbiased, employing **L2 Normalization** of feature vectors and **Eligibility Filtering** to ensure that only runs with a reasonable number of clusters are evaluated.

 ## How to Run Tests

 The `test_rig.py` script uses the `click` library for its command-line interface.